-Search a certificate in the internet
+Search for a certificate on the internet

 Later solutions to the dissemination introduce hurdles to prevent the publishing of arbitrary certificates.
-As a side effect this increases the likelihood that certificates stored on these servers are authentic.
+As a side effect, this increases the likelihood that certificates stored on these servers are authentic.

-• SKS servers: These are "first generation" servers with unrestricted publishing.
+1. SKS servers: These are "first generation" servers with unrestricted publishing.

-When retrieving certificates from these servers, Sequoia PGP not only stores the answer, but also it's origin.
-Based on the origin Sequoia PGP assigns an "authenticity value" to the certificate ranging from 0/120 (unauthenticated) to 120/120 (fully authenticated).
-The values add up, certificates found on different servers gain authenticity.
-However, there is a cap of 40/120 which cannot be surpassed by this mechanism, thus preventing fully authenticated certificates generated simply by flooding the servers.
-This trust signature concept comes from the RFC 9580 standard, which is replacing RFC 4880, used by OpenPGP.
+When retrieving certificates from these servers, Sequoia PGP stores not only the answer, but also its origin.
+Based on the origin, Sequoia PGP assigns an "authenticity value" to the certificate ranging from 0/120 (unauthenticated) to 120/120 (fully authenticated).
+These values accumulate, so certificates found on multiple servers gain authenticity.
+However, there is a cap of 40/120, which cannot be exceeded by this mechanism, thus preventing fully authenticated certificates generated simply by flooding the servers with duplicates.

 Retrieving certificates